← Back to research

 Smol DeveloperHistoricalFirst embeddable agent library

 For production use, evaluate Genie (enterprise) or Pythagora (IDE-integrated).
-For cutting-edge orchestration, explore Gastown or Ralph.
+For cutting-edge orchestration, explore Metaswarm (structured, quality-enforced), Gastown (maximum parallelism), or Ralph (simple loops).
 For understanding the field, study GPT Engineer and Smol Developer.

 For enterprise-grade agent orchestration with Jira integration, signed commits, and BYOK, evaluate Tembo.